soverenio/docs/docs/integration/webhook.md

 * **Webhook URL**: en endpoint that will be receiving the events.

 * **Token (optional)**: an optional secret that we should use for signing the request body, if provided.
-The resulting signature ([HMAC-SHA-256](https://en.wikipedia.org/wiki/HMAC)) will be present in the `x-soveren-signature` request header, e.g.: `x-soveren-signature:sha256=46f45c56b2accfdeb492584db9c809a204005a1ad922279f88da429f7f0a7b47`
+The resulting signature ([HMAC-SHA-256](https://en.wikipedia.org/wiki/HMAC)) will be present in the `x-soveren-signature` request header, e.g.: `x-soveren-signature: sha256=46f45c56b2accfdeb492584db9c809a204005a1ad922279f88da429f7f0a7b47`

 We do recommend that you provide the token and check the signature (this protects the webhook from unauthorised use), but if you don't want to then just put in some dummy value.

 Now you need to specify what [event categories](../event-objects/#event-categories) you want to get from the webhook.
-You can go for all of them or only for some of them.
+You can opt for all of them or only for some of them.

 After pressing the **Save** button, make sure you test the connection.
 If successful, the `200 OK` message should appear right next to the **Sent test event** button: